DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **wordBreak**: Solved the "Word Break" problem, where the task is to determine if a given string can be segmented into a sequence of one or more words from a provided dictionary.
 The solution uses dynamic programming to efficiently check all possible segmentations, ensuring optimal performance with a time complexity of O(n^2), where `n` is the length of the string.
     [Problem Description: wordBreak](https://leetcode.com/problems/word-break/description/)
+* Day 407: 🕵️ Alan Turing's Enigma Machine Simulator in Python

+  Today, I built a simulator of Alan Turing's famous Enigma machine used during WWII, focusing on historical accuracy and cryptographic principles.
+This Python implementation demonstrates how the German encryption device worked and how Turing's team at Bletchley Park broke its codes.
+Below are the key highlights:

+  - **Rotor Mechanism**: The `Rotor` class accurately models the wiring and notch behavior of historical Enigma rotors (I, II, III), including their stepping mechanism and character substitution patterns.

+  - **Plugboard Simulation**: The `Plugboard` class implements the letter-swapping functionality that provided an extra layer of encryption before and after rotor processing.

+  - **Reflector System**: The `Reflector` class mimics the fixed reflector that sent signals back through the rotors, a critical component of the encryption process.

+  - **Full Encryption Cycle**: The `EnigmaMachine` class combines all components to perform the complete encryption/decryption process exactly as the original machine did, including proper rotor stepping and double-stepping anomalies.

+  - **Interactive Menu System**: A user-friendly interface allows configuration of rotor positions, plugboard settings, and message processing - mirroring how operators would have used the actual machine.

+  - **Message History**: All encrypted/decrypted messages are stored with their settings, enabling analysis of cryptographic patterns just like Turing's team would have done.

+  - **Historical Accuracy**: Uses actual WWII wiring configurations (ROTOR_I, ROTOR_II, ROTOR_III) and reflector mappings (REFLECTOR_B) to demonstrate the exact encryption behavior Allied cryptanalysts faced.

+  This project deepened my understanding of both cryptography and Python's object-oriented capabilities.
+By reconstructing the Enigma's mechanical operations in code, I gained new appreciation for Turing's groundbreaking work in computer science and cryptography.
+The simulator serves as an educational tool to demonstrate one of history's most important encryption systems and the conceptual foundations of modern computing.